phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 4770
+#Total Number of Tweets: 16975
-#Number of Cruz Tweets: 2802
+#Number of Trump Tweets: 5217
-#Number of Rubio Tweets: 1909
+#Number of Clinton Tweets: 4254
-#Number of Sanders Tweets: 1874
+#Number of Cruz Tweets: 3111
-#Number of Carson Tweets: 298
+#Number of Rubio Tweets: 2037
-#Total Number of Tweets:
+#Number of Sanders Tweets: 2032
-#Number of Clinton Tweets:
+#Number of Carson Tweets: 324
 ---
 ---